OsiriX HD is an application written for iOS devices.

 To change the color of the measurements, see the Settings section.

-OsiriX being a DICOM compliant device, all transfers are done through the DICOM protocol.
+OsiriX HD being a DICOM compliant device, all transfers are done through the DICOM protocol.

-Once your device is connected to the network, you will need to declare it as a DICOM node on the DICOM network.
-If you have a Mac running OsiriX 3.8 (or higher), you can directly go to Connecting to the Mac.
+Once your iOS device is connected to the network, you will need to declare it as a DICOM node on the DICOM network, if you use the Standard DICOM protocol.
+This step is not necessary, if you use the DICOMweb protocol.
+If you have a Mac running OsiriX 11 (or higher), you can directly go to Connecting to the Mac section of this document.
 Otherwise, you will need to get the following information and ask your network manager to add your iOS device to the DICOM network:

-These information are available in the "Q&R" tab of OsiriX:
+This information is available in the "Q&R" tab of OsiriX HD:

 To enable this feature, you will need to specify a new "DICOM Server" (such as a PACS Server) in your DICOM Q&R list.